John F. Boyle Jr.: A Murder in Mansfield

 "A Murder in Mansfield" is a documentary that centers on Collier Landry, who grapples with the aftermath of his mother Noreen Boyle's murder by his father, Dr. John Boyle.
 The film chronicles Landry's journey of confronting his past, his testimony against his father, and his quest for healing and understanding.
 Through Landry's personal story, the documentary addresses broader themes of justice, the impact of crime on families, and the path to forgiveness.

 Moving Past Murder

 "Moving Past Murder" is a podcast created by Collier Landry that delves into his experiences following the murder of his mother, Noreen Boyle, by his father, Dr. John Boyle, in 1989.
 The podcast serves as both a personal therapeutic journey for Landry and a support platform for listeners navigating similar traumas, emphasizing resilience and the process of healing from profound betrayal.

 Other media

-The Boyle murder case was featured on various true crime programs, including Forensic Files ('Foundation of Lies,' season 5, episode 10), Netflix.
-The New Detectives ('Material Witness,' season 8, episode 3), and Oxygen's A Plan To Kill (season 1, episode 8).
-Collier Landry also did an interview for the youtube channel Soft White Underbelly (My Father Murdered My Mom-Collier).
+The Boyle murder case was featured on various true crime programs, including Forensic Files ('Foundation of Lies,' season 5, episode 12), The New Detectives ('Material Witness,' season 8, episode 3), and Oxygen's A Plan To Kill (season 1, episode 8).